Health Equity & Health Disparities

 Statewide Health Equity Taskforce

-In order to support the work of the CHEG, MORH/AHEC will convene a Health Equity Task Force with representation from healthcare stakeholder organizations across the state including Department of Public Health and Human Services, Montana Hospital Association, Montana Primary Care Association, and the Montana Public Health Institute.
+In order to support the work of the CHEG, MORH/AHEC will convene a Health Equity Task Force with representation from healthcare stakeholder organizations across the state including the Department of Public Health and Human Services, Mountain-Pacific Quality Healthcare Foundation, Rocky Mountain Tribal Leaders Council, and the Montana Public Health Institute.

 Additionally, MORH/AHEC seeks representatives and participants from high risk and underserved communities (Montana tribes, disability advocacy groups, LGBTQ+ serving agencies/associations, and others) to share strategies and best practices for improving health equity.